stan0fHope/RookieHack-Project1/README.md

 Solo Project for Hackathon, new language

 EIther in:
-Python w/ Flask
-Java w/ React
+Python w/ Flask or Java w/ React